Showing 3 results for Ankle

 Conclusion: The results of our study showed that Cheleh daghi Herbal ointment for 3 weeks could be more effective in reducing local pain and inflammation than piroxicam gel treatment.

-Shahnaz Shahrjerdi, Miss Zahra Geramipour,
+Shahnaz Shahrjerdi, Zahra Geramipour,

 Volume 28, Issue 2 (4-2025)